 Domestic violence (DV) is a crime of violence against a family member, household member, or someone the perpetrator has (or has had) a dating relationship with.
-DV allegations often include accusations of assault, battery, stalking, and/or criminal harassment.
+DV allegations often include accusations of assault, battery, strangulation, stalking, or criminal harassment.
+What should you do if the allegations are false?

 Though uncommon, people sometimes make false allegations of domestic violence.
 If this has happened to you, taking quick action will give you the best chance of fighting the charges.